nsmsn/dotcom/src/notes/2025-11-16-peel-dream-magazine.md

   - "Music"
 ---

 Algorithmically, I thought I should know [Peel Dream Magazine](https://peeldreammagazine.bandcamp.com/) by now.
 Their music has been compared to some of my personal favorites Broadcast, Stereolab, and Yo La Tengo.
 The "Peel" in their name is a dedication to the late BBC Radio1 deejay [John Peel](https://en.wikipedia.org/wiki/John_Peel).
 I'm just old enough that the phrase "Peel Session" means something to me.
-They are on a favorite label, [Top Shelf Records](https://www.topshelfrecords.com/) (I'm in the&nbsp;Discord).
+PDM is also on a favorite label, [Topshelf Records](https://www.topshelfrecords.com/) (I'm in the&nbsp;Discord).

 Ah well.
 I found my way to this music via the [SimpleBits Studio Notes](https://simplebits.com/notebook/studio-notes-58/) newsletter.
 Dan writes he heard them on SiriusXM.
 Long live the radio and the personal recommendation.